zeromq/libcurve/README.txt

 # CurveZMQ - authentication and encryption library

-CurveZMQ implements the rfc.zeromq.org/spec:26 elliptic curve security mechanism and makes it easy to use in ZeroMQ applications.
+CurveZMQ implements the http://rfc.zeromq.org/spec:26 elliptic curve security mechanism and makes it easy to use in ZeroMQ applications.
+This library is primarily a reference implementation for the specification but may also be used for end-to-end security.

+The ZeroMQ core library has its own implementation of CurveZMQ over TCP, since July 2013.
+This library is intended:

+* To facilitate CurveZMQ implementations in other languages by providing a reference implementation.
+* To provide security for older versions of ZeroMQ.
+* To provide end-to-end security over untrusted intermediaries, for instance between two chat clients connected over a public ZeroMQ-based chat server.
+* To provide security over other transports that fit the one-to-one model (it will not work over multicast).

+CurveZMQ creates encrypted sessions ("connections") between two peers using short term keys that it securely exchanges using long term keys.
+When the session is over, both sides discard their short term keys, rendering the encrypted data unreadable, even if the long term keys are captured.
+It is not designed for long term encryption of data.

+The design of CurveZMQ stays as close as possible to the security handshake of [CurveCP](http://curvecp.org), a protocol designed to run over UDP.

 ## Ownership and License